 Crisis Management in Public Relations

-Crisis Management in PR
+Crisis management in PR

 What type of crises need immediate PR crisis management?

-- Product recalls for defective and unsafe goods or issues with availability
+- Product recalls for defective and unsafe goods, or issues with availability

-- Workplace harassment including intimidating, offensive, abusive and discriminating behaviour
+- Workplace harassment including intimidating, offensive, abusive, and discriminating behaviour

 - Lawsuits and legal actions

-- Workplace incidents including accidents or negligence
+- Workplace incidents, including accidents or negligence

-- Sudden resignations by key board members causing share values to tumble
+- Sudden resignations by key board members, causing share values to tumble.

 And, of course, social media blunders.
-There’s everything from the over-enthusiastic intern (it’s always an ‘intern’) who hijacks the hashtags of other brands or world events to publicise their products (remember Habitat’s Twitter fail?).
-To poorly-timed pre-scheduled auto-tweets.
+There’s everything from the over-enthusiastic intern (it’s always an ‘intern’) who hijacks the hashtags of other brands or world events to publicise their own products (remember Habitat’s Twitter fail?).
+To poorly-timed, pre-scheduled auto-tweets.
 Who can forget Tesco supermarket tweeting: “It’s sleepy time so we’re off to hit the hay.
 See you at 8am for more #TescoTweets” sent in middle of the horsemeat scandal.

 Then there are companies that see their well-intentioned hashtag used to bash the company.
 McDonald’s got caught out when they used the #McDStories hashtag to encourage customers to share their Maccy D stories.
 And they did.
 “Hospitalized for food poisoning in 1989.
 Never ate there again and became a vegetarian.
 Should have sued #McDStories.”
 Ouch.